How Much Would Free College Cost?

 Categories of Free College Programs

 Several different approaches to free college exist.
-As a result, the cost of college varies wildly based on the program.
-These programs include the Last-Dollar Tuition-Free program, the First-Dollar Tuition-Free program, and the Debt-Free program.
+As a result, the cost of free college varies wildly based on the program.
+These programs include Last-Dollar Tuition-Free, First-Dollar Tuition-Free, and Debt-Free.

 • The least expensive program for the government would be the Last-Dollar Tuition-Free program.

-• The most expensive program for the government would be the Debt-free program.
+• The most expensive program to the government would be the Debt-free program.

 • The College for All Act proposes to double the maximum Pell Grant to $12,990 specifically so that students can use it to pay for room and board.